 In that case, you may not need the checkbox.
 Of course, since I’m not a GDPR expert, take that with a grain of salt.

 Now, I generally don’t send out many emails and very rarely any promotional ones.
-I think the only promotional email I’ve ever sent out was when I first released my eBook on email marketing.
 If I’m ever promoting an affiliate offer, I usually just include the link in my writing newsletter.

 However, if you’re sending out emails dedicated to promoting your products and affiliate offers, then you’ll probably need to include a checkbox on all of your opt-in forms.
 Next to this checkbox, you can write something like,

 I would love to receive details about your offers and promotions.

 (She says that you don’t need a checkbox for this.
 Just have a similar statement somewhere on your form.)

 For further guidelines on how to word your opt-in forms, I highly recommend reading this article by Shane Melaugh at Thrive Themes: The Smart Way to Make Your Opt-In Forms & Email Marketing GDPR Compliant